amandabacon/7_seg/README.md

-#This is the README.md file
+# Assignment as part of the Theory of Hardware Hacking class Spring 2019

-#Controlling of the 7 segment display, which displays the temperature according to the thermistor.
+# Controlling the 7 segment display to display the temperature according to the thermistor.